niklaushirt/aiops-install_2.1_public/DEMO_GUIDE.md

 		![](./pics/noi7.png)

-		> * And voilà I have a complete overview of the dependencies of my Sock Shop Application
+		> * And voilà I have a complete overview of the dependencies of my Bookinfo Application

 	2. Show Delta